amplab/keystone/index.md

 The project is still very young, but we feel that it has grown to the point where it is viable for general use.

 ##News
+* 2015-10-08 We've put together a [minimal example application](https://github.com/amplab/keystone-example) for you to use as a basis for starting your own projects that use KeystoneML.
 * 2015-09-18 KeystoneML version 0.2.0 has been pushed to Maven central.
 See [the release notes](release.html) for more information.
 * 2015-09-17 KeystoneML is on Maven Central.
 We have added a new "linking" section below.